-From December 2015 till May 2022 Jolien Naeyaert worked at Robbrecht en Daem architecten in Ghent.
-In 2018, she started writing articles for Belgian architecture magazine A-plus and in 2020 she began teaching at the Faculty of Architecture, Sint Lucas Brussels.
-Together with cineast/ architect Anne Philippe, she founded the collective ‘desespiegles’.
+From December 2015 until May 2022, Jolien Naeyaert worked at Robbrecht en Daem architecten in Ghent.
+In 2018, she started writing articles for the Belgian architecture magazine A+, and in 2020 she began teaching at the Faculty of Architecture, Sint Lucas Brussels.
+Together with French cineast/ architect Anne Philippe, she founded the collective ‘desespiegles’.

 Recently she participated in a residency at The Green Corridor in St. Gilles where she decided to make drawings by hand.
 She also danced, improvised on her piano and wrote poetry.
 Resolute to focus on embodied knowledge, she continues this practice to this day.
 Jolien is also a member of the Brussels music group DÜNKE WELL and last year she joined Nadine, laboratory for contemporary transdisciplinary art.
 During spring 2023 she showed work in the showcase of NICC & Komplot in Anderlecht, i.c.w.
 Aleksandra Chaushova.
 Recently, her film essay 'Containment' premiered as part of the exhibition 'Images of the Book Tower' in the VANDENHOVE center in Ghent, curated by Steven Jacobs.
 Together with Kim Snauwaert, she did residencies this year at Leietheater Deinze and Theater Aan Zee in Ostend with the massage performance 'Do You Want A Happy Ending?'
 This project will also be seen at De Grote Post in Ostend, De Brakke Grond in Amsterdam and n0dine in Brussels.
 Currently Jolien lives in Brussels and has a studio at Level Five Brussels.